aagoos/cs326-final-team-pi/docs/final.md

 For front-end design, I would learn responsive design, i.e. having a fitted screen and scaling the page without anything getting cropped, which would give a better user experience for all media screens.
 For back-end design, I would use unit testing for back-end APIs and integrate the unit test to GitHub so the production application will not break if there are any errors.
 Generally, I would learn how to manage and architecture my project so that it will be easy to maintain and scale.
 I would either figure out a better way to generate images for the recipe data instead of finding and adding them all manually or look more extensively for a database that matches our recipe format.

+# Final Rubric

+## General _/25 pts

+- Authentication
+    * Successfully create a user through sign up
+    * Successfully login a user
+        - User is able to log out using the door icon
+    * Able to view user-favorited recipes while logged in
+- Routing
+- Linting/ code style